zhangchengchuan/tp-1/docs/DeveloperGuide.md

 *Sequence diagram of deleting all done tasks*

 ### Module Feature
-Similar to the commands available in AB3, a user is able to add, edit, delete, find and list tasks and is implemented as the `AddModuleCommand`,`EditModuleCommand`, `DeleteModuleCommand`, `FindModuleCommand` and `ListModuleCommand` respectively.
+Similar to the commands available in AB3, a user is able to add, edit, delete, find and list modules and is implemented as the `AddModuleCommand`,`EditModuleCommand`, `DeleteModuleCommand`, `FindModuleCommand` and `ListModuleCommand` respectively.
 ManageMe also allows you to type in `readMod` for a particular module, and see all `Task` and `Link` related to it in a pop-up window.